Jetson Nano Setup: Drive Servos by Movement of Facial Landmarks

 annotated = get_face_mesh(img)

-#you can do the same for the other landmarks and servo
+#you can do the same for the other landmarks and servos.

 e = time.time()